Health Care Guide Information

 TYPES OF LEUKEMIA:

-Following are the types of leukemia.
+The following are the types of leukemia.

 This type is further divided into the following subtypes:

-• B-Cell ALL: Cancer of B-lymphocyte is called B-cell ALL.
+• B-Cell ALL: Cancer of the B-lymphocyte is called B-cell ALL.
 (B-cells are responsible for the production of antibodies).

 • T-Cell ALL: Cancer of T Cells is called T-cell ALL (T-cells directly engulf pathogens and regulate the immune system.

-• Acute Myeloid Leukemia (AML): This type of blood cancer grows aggressively and fast. moreover, acute means growing fast and myeloid means occurring in myeloid cells in the bone marrow.
+• Acute Myeloid Leukemia (AML): This type of blood cancer grows aggressively and fast.
+Moreover, acute means growing fast, and myeloid means occurring in myeloid cells in the bone marrow.
 It usually develops in older people.
-However, some evidence in children also.AML involves myoblasts which are responsible for the production of red blood cells and platelets.
+However, some evidence exists in children as well.
+AML involves myoblasts, which are responsible for the production of red blood cells and platelets.

 • Chronic myeloid leukemia (CML): This involves specific myeloid cells called monocytes, which are present in the bone marrow.
 The abnormal production of these cells is called chronic myeloid leukemia.
 This is chronic because it grows slowly in the bone marrow and comes to the bloodstream slowly over time.
-It can convert into fast-growing cancer in later stages.
-Some cells can deposit in other parts of the body like the spleen.
+It can convert into a fast-growing cancer in later stages.
+Some cells can deposit in other parts of the body, like the spleen.

 Signs and symptoms of leukemia.

-Following are the common signs and symptoms of leukemia.
+The following are the common signs and symptoms of leukemia.

 • Fatigue